-• With Content Editor permission:
+• With Content Creator permission or Content Editor permission:

 Before you finish editing Operational Content, you can display the differences between the old and new versions.
 From the displayed differences, for example, you can check whether the new version has been edited as intended and necessary information is not deleted inadvertently.